Catatumbo lightning: Predictability

 A 2016 study showed that it is possible to forecast lightning in the Lake Maracaibo basin up to a few months in advance, based on the variability of the Lake Maracaibo Low-Level Jet and its interactions with predictable climate modes like the ENSO and the Caribbean Low-Level Jet.
 The study also showed that the forecast accuracy is significantly higher when an index based on a combination of winds and convective available potential energy (CAPE) is used.
 The index seems to capture well the compound effect of multiple climate drivers.

 Historical references

-There are several references by colonial Portuguese and Spanish sources, that name this phenomenon as "Lanterns of Saint Anthony" or the "Lighthouse of Maracaibo", as also noted by Alexander Walker in 1822.
-Based on M. Palacios book "Viage de Varinas", Prussian naturalist and explorer Alexander von Humboldt described the lightning in 1826.
+There are several references by colonial Portuguese and Spanish sources that name this phenomenon as "Lanterns of Saint Anthony" or the "Lighthouse of Maracaibo", as also noted by Alexander Walker in 1822.
+Based on M. Palacios' book Viage de Varinas, Prussian naturalist and explorer Alexander von Humboldt described the lightning in 1826.

 Italian geographer Agustin Codazzi described it in 1841 as "like a continuous lightning, and its position such that, located almost on the meridian of the mouth of the lake, it directs the navigators as a lighthouse."

 The phenomenon has been known to indigenous cultures (e.g., Wayuu, Yukpa, and Barí) for millennia and is believed to have always been there.
 It is incorporated into their cosmology.
-In Wayuu cuture, the phenomenon is believed to be a signal from nature for respect and strength.
+In Wayuu culture, the phenomenon is believed to be a signal from nature for respect and strength.